 380 – Practicum in Journalism (1)

-Students will review, study, and practice principles of sound journalism in reporting, editing, opinion-writing, and layout and design for the University of Mary Washington’s student newspaper, an experience that will help students learn the principles of sound journalism and how news helps to form community.
+Practice writing, taking photos, editing stories and other activities for the University of Mary Washington’s student newspaper, an experience that will help students learn the principles of sound journalism and how news helps to form community.
 May be repeated for a total of eight credits; four may be counted in the English major.

 381 – British Literature to 1800 (3)